John Widgery, Baron Widgery

-John Passmore Widgery, Baron Widgery, (24 July 1911 – 26 July 1981) was an English judge who served as Lord Chief Justice of England from 1971 to 1980.
+John Passmore Widgery, Baron Widgery (24 July 1911 – 26 July 1981), was an English judge who served as Lord Chief Justice of England from 1971 to 1980.
 He is principally noted for presiding over the Widgery Tribunal on the events of Bloody Sunday.

 Early career and war service

 Widgery came from a North Devon family which had been living in South Molton for many generations.
 His father, Samuel Widgery (died 1940), was a grocer and house furnisher; his mother Bertha Elizabeth, née Passmore, was Samuel's second wife, belonged to a landowning family (Grilstone, Bishop's Nympton, Devon) and served as a local magistrate.
 An ancestor had been a gaoler.
 Widgery attended Queen's College, Taunton, where he became head prefect.

 He was admitted as a solicitor in 1933 after serving as an articled clerk, but instead of going into practice, he joined Gibson and Welldon, a well-known firm of law tutors.
 He was an effective lecturer in the years leading up to World War II while he was also commissioned into the Royal Engineers (Territorial Army) in 1938, having joined as a sapper.
 As a searchlight officer, in 1940 he transferred to the Royal Artillery.
 Widgery participated in the Normandy landings.
-By the end of the war he had an OBE, the Croix de Guerre (France), and the Order of Leopold (Belgium), and had reached the rank of brigadier.
+By the end of the war he had been appointed an OBE, awarded the Croix de Guerre (France) and the Order of Leopold (Belgium), and had reached the rank of brigadier.
 Widgery was an active freemason.